google/eng-practices/review/reviewer/looking-for.md

-If you understand the code but you don't feel qualified to do some part of the review, [make sure there is a reviewer](#every-line-exceptions) on the CL who is qualified, particularly for complex issues such as security, concurrency, accessibility, internationalization, etc.
+If you understand the code but you don't feel qualified to do some part of the review, [make sure there is a reviewer](#every-line-exceptions) on the CL who is qualified, particularly for complex issues such as privacy, security, concurrency, accessibility, internationalization, etc.

 ### Exceptions {#every-line-exceptions}